NGĀ ARA REO ME NGĀ TIKANGA / LANGUAGES AND CULTURES

 Students who wish to pursue Spanish will be supported through a course at Te Kura, the online school.

 Te Reo Māori me ōna Tikanga

 This course explores Te Reo Māori through a range of contextualised kaupapa that are influenced by students' voices.
 We have support systems in place for students who have limited knowledge of Te Reo Māori at this level.
 We also offer programmes that will enhance the language skills and knowledge of our native Te Reo Māori speaking students.

 Throughout this course, students will be exposed to opportunities where they will be able to interact, converse and learn theoretical knowledge of the language.
 In addition, they will have opportunities to enhance their knowledge and experience through participating in cultural interactions, practices, and protocols.

-Entry Requirements: Level 1 Te Reo Māori
+Entry Guidelines: Level 1 Te Reo Māori

 Leads to: Level 3 Te Reo Māori

 Teacher in Charge: Whāea Evelyn Leef